alexagedah/Derebit-Options/README.md

 # Implied Volatility Surface
+- Uses the bisection method to calculate the implied volatility of Bitcoin, Ethereum and Solana options on the Deribit crypto options and futures derivatives exchange.
-Uses polynomial regression to estimate the implied determinsic function (Dumas, Fleming and Whaley 1996) for Bitcoin, Ethereum and Solana options on the Deribit crypto options and futures exchange.
-Plots the implied volatility surface for the options.
+- Uses polynomial regression to estimate the implied determinsic volatility function (Dumas, Fleming and Whaley 1996) of the options on the Deribit crypto options and futures exchange.
+- Plots the implied volatility surface for the options.

 # Steps